matthewgream/stiga-api/README.md

 # stiga-api

 > An unofficial, reverse-engineered API for the **Stiga A-series robot mowers**, developed and tested against a Stiga A1500.
 Not officially provided nor supported by Stiga.
+Mostly to MONITOR and ANALYSE, rather than CONTROL.

 ---